return-STEM/programming-guides/guide/intropy/loops.md

 ```

 # Defensive Programming

-* Any program you write that requires user input should be **defensive**
-  * They should be able to deal with any input the user enters, even if it is invalid
-    * The program should not crash whenever the user enters invalid input
-* This can be done using `if` statements to check user input and `while` loops to restart the program
+Any program that requires user input to function should be **denfensive**.
+This means that it can deal with any kind of input taht the user gives it, even if it is invalid.
+The program should not crash if the user gives it something it can't handle.
+For example, if your program asks for a number, and the user enters a string, many times it won't run properly.
+Therefore, it is important to check what kind of input the user is giving.

+In this example, the program asks the user for a three letter word.
+It continues to ask the user for a three letter word till the user gives it valid input.
+If the user gives it a three letter word the first time, it exits the loop and the program continues.
 ```python
 while True:
     x = input("Please enter a three letter word")